pmean/build-website/text/14/01/git.md

 Ram K. Git can facilitate greater reproducibility and increased transparency in science.
 Source Code for Biology and Medicine.
 2013;8(1):7.
-Abstract: "Background:Â  Reproducibility is the hallmark of good science.
+Abstract: "Background:  Reproducibility is the hallmark of good science.
 Maintaining a high degree of transparency in scientific reporting is essential not just for gaining trust and credibility within the scientific community but also for facilitating the development of